 High water pressure will reduce the life of the appliance by wearing down the rubber gaskets and washers at hose connections.
 High water pressure also creates excess and strain on internal components engineered to operate at lower water pressures.

 Sometimes the damage presents itself as a repairable leak, but too often you’ll notice it at total equipment failure.
-This will result in replacement of the destroyed equipment.
+This will result in the replacement of the destroyed equipment.
+Pressure-reducing valves are one way we can solve this problem.

 If water consumption could be reduced by 1/3, that family could reduce their water usage by over 26 gallons per day, 168 gallons per week, and an astonishing 8,736 gallons per year!
 If you extend that math to all areas of water consumption that’s a lot of water you don’t use and you don’t have to pay for.
 An average family could save over $100 per year – and maybe even more if they have teenagers!

-As mentioned, high water pressure wears out rubber parts in appliances, High water pressure can also accelerate the thinning of pipes through a phenomenon called erosion-corrosion.
-In overpressured systems, you’ll begin to see pinhole leaks in seemingly good pipe.
+High water pressure can wear out rubber parts in appliances, High water pressure can also accelerate the thinning of pipes through a phenomenon called erosion-corrosion.
+In over-pressured systems, you’ll begin to see pinhole leaks in the seemingly good pipes.
 What you can’t see is that when your water is turned on and off with toilet flushes, faucets, etc the water is rushing past uneven parts of the pipe and eating away at the pipe.

 If you find one pinhole leak, there is likely to be multiple other leaks waiting to reveal themselves.
-In freezing weather areas of thinned pipe walls are the path of least resistance and are locations of pipe bursts.
+In freezing, weather areas of thinned pipe walls are the path of least resistance and are locations of pipe bursts.
 Unfortunately, the repair option for thinned piping is a full water system re-pipe.
+Pressure-reducing valves can minimize damage to your appliances and pipes.

 Before leaving a residence we perform the following complimentary 3-point inspection for every customer:

 - First, we check the water pressure.
 We’ll verify that building water pressure is between 60 and 80 psi.
-If the water pressure being delivered to your house is too high, it can cause pressure problems in your water heater.
+If the water pressure being delivered to your house is too high, we can install a pressure-reducing valve to address the problem.

 - Second, we’ll check your drains and fixtures.
 If there are slow drains or deteriorating fixtures, we’ll identify them so you can prevent a problem in the future.